 The history books show that the first Thai restaurant, Banh Thai, opened in Melbourne in 1976 and within a few years, Thai eateries numbered in their hundreds around the country.

 These days, Thai is officially the third most popular cuisine Australians go out to enjoy behind Chinese and Italian, with over 3,000 Thai outlets nationwide.
 In fact, Australia has more Thai restaurants per capita, outside of Thailand, than anyone else in the world.

-Dishes such as Pad Thai, Chicken Green Curry, Thai Fish Cakes and Pad Cha Beef have become staples in Australian households, while key Thai ingredients such as lemongrass, coriander, ginger, coconut milk and chilli are readily available in your supermarket aisle.
+Dishes like Pad Thai, Green Curry Chicken and Thai Fish Cakes have become staples in Australian households, while key Thai ingredients, such as lemongrass, coriander, ginger, coconut milk and chilli, are readily available in your local supermarket.

 “I fell under Thai food’s thrall 30 years ago and I’m still in its grasp,” Thompson told Selector magazine in early 2017.
 “It’s not just a balance of tastes, but it’s also a balance of techniques employed, too.